HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Input: MimUGTs.sto #### NEEDS TO BE CHANGED TO THE OUTPUT FROM formatPspg.py###
 Output: PspgID.txt, "fullPSPG.txt"

-Name: formatPspg.py
+Name: formatPspg.py (automation step)
-Description: reformats MimUGTs.sto so that it can be parsed for PSPG box completeness.
+Description: reformats MimUGTs.sto so that it can be parsed for PSPG box completeness. ( getting rid of white space??)
-Input: MimUGTs.sto
+Input: MimUGTs.sto  actuall -> HMMERPfamStock.sto
 Output: MimUGTsFmt.sto

 # Curation 2 - sequence Size